polkadot-developers/substrate-docs/content/md/en/docs/tutorials/integrate-with-tools/explore-sidecar-endpoints.md

    ![Set parameters for the request](/media/images/docs/tutorials/postman-sidecar/endpoint-parameters.png)

-   For other requests, additional parameters are often required and you can experiment by providing different parameters and seeing the various responses provided by the API.
+   If a request takes additional parameters, you can experiment by providing different values for the parameters and seeing how those values provide different responses from the API.

 3. Specify the URL to connect to using the predefined `url` variable by typing `{{url}}`.